MBTI Personality Test

 Growth Opportunities

-Psychological Types by Carl Jung and MBTI
+Psychological Types by Carl Jung and MBTI Test

 In his book Psychological Types (1921), Swiss psychiatrist Carl Jung wrote about psychological types.
 He argued that individuals naturally preference certain modes of taking information in and decisions-making.